maniaphobic/hexdump-codex-prototype/README.md

 The }hexdump{ Foundation Historian is pleased to offer this application to decode documents from the Foundation's historical archive.
-Each archived document is significant to the Foundation's development.
+Each document is significant to the development and implementation of the Foundation's mission.

-Note that the archived documents are encrypted and the appropriate decryption key is required to decode each document.
+All archived documents are encrypted and the appropriate decryption key is required to decode each document.

 ## Requirements